 - reduces emissions (about 3.22 tones CO2 equivalent emission reductions per household and per annum, thereby mitigating against Climate Change),

-- saves money and forests (uses only 30% of firewood/charcoal compared to ordinary stoves),
+- saves money and forests (it saves more than 60% of firewood/charcoal compared to ordinary stoves),

 - saves time (cook fast - more efficiently by 29.4%, users save also time for collecting firewood),